-The MEL system consists of a Statement of Change that has been defined as “Improved global responsibility of the sourcing and production of Marine Ingredients”, Theory of Change, associated assumptions and MEL Plan, all of which are explained in detail in the outline document found in the downloads section.
+The MEL system is designed to illustrate the actions MarinTrust take in order to realise the Statement of Change, to “Improve the global responsibility of the sourcing (incl. fisheries) and production of marine ingredients”.
+The MEL consists of a Theory of Change,associated assumptions and MEL Plan, all of which are explained in detail in the outline document found in the downloads section.
 The MEL outline document aims to provide stakeholders and other interested parties with a clear description of what the MEL system is and what the MEL system entails.

 - ISEAL membership - Access to ISEAL community, funding, technical support and peer-learning

 - Demonstrate the Impacts MarinTrust is having on the Marine Ingredient industry

 - Learn and adapt accordingly to ensure desired Impacts are achieved

 - Traceability – Demonstrate credibility and transparency to stakeholders and interested parties, including;